otavlna/fullstack-exercise/solution.md

 ## Frontend

 - Delete selected articles function in admin list view deletes articles by sending one http request per article.
 In a real app there should be a new endpoint for bulk delete.
+- Data is loaded client-side, but on a real blog it would be better to use SSR to improve SEO.